The HEX Series

 Should your use case require additional functionality, the HEX system contains many other modules that expand the scope of the system for most thin film deposition processes.

-Our Thin Film Deposition FAQs
+Thin Film Deposition Sources

 Thin film deposition refers to any technique where a very thin film of material, usually only a few atoms thick, covers a particular substrate.
 What makes this process attractive is the versatility and range of both the coating and target material, which allows the coating to improve or alter the substrate’s performance.
 Common applications include making the substrate scratch-resistant, making it more or less electrically conductive, or improving on a substrate’s durability.